Potential disruption of Canada Post services

 Employment Insurance benefits

-We encourage all clients to sign up for direct deposit to avoid delays in payment.
+We encourage you to sign up for direct deposit to avoid delays in payment due to postal service disruptions.
 Direct deposit is the fastest and most reliable payment method that is not affected by mail delivery issues.

 If you’re expecting your access code, a cheque or paper reports by mail, or want to sign up for direct deposit, contact the Employment Insurance (EI) program.

 We have measures in place to ensure that you continue to receive EI services and benefits.
-Additional information and instructions will be posted here, if necessary.
+Additional information and instructions will be posted on this page, if necessary.

 Social Insurance Number